Battle of Quifangondo: ELNA assault

 Roberto ordered the deployment of his six CIA-supplied 120 mm mortars, but when they were brought to the front their firing pins were inexplicably missing.
 Meanwhile, the South African and Zairean guns began to engage in an artillery duel with Monteiro's battery.
 Security for the guns was supposed to be provided by a line of ELNA troops forward of their emplacements, but these fled when the first rockets landed near their positions.
-One of the Zairean field guns experienced a catastrophic explosion in its breech upon attempting to fire its first round of the battle.
-The incident occurred after the gun had been double loaded with propellant by its inexperienced crew, all of whom died in the blast.
+One of the Zairean field guns experienced a catastrophic explosion in its breech upon attempting to fire its first round.
+The gun had been double loaded with propellant by its inexperienced crew, all of whom died in the blast.
 The second Zairean field gun was later disabled by a misfire, which injured its crew.
 The South African guns remained operational, but they lacked the range to neutralise the Grad-Ps and could not match their rate of fire.
-A member of one of the artillery crews was wounded by a shell fragment; he was the only South African casualty at Quifangondo.
+A member of one artillery crew was wounded by a shell fragment; he was the only South African casualty at Quifangondo.

 Accounts on the volume of FAPLA artillery fire and the degree to which Cuban BM-21s may have participated in the battle remain contradictory.
 John Stockwell estimated that "two thousand rockets rained on the task force as it broke and fled in panic."
 Stockwell also claimed that truck-mounted BM-21s played an active role during the battle at Quifangondo, enabling their crews to quickly displace whenever they came under counter-battery fire from the South African guns.
 Monteiro was adamant that the only rocket artillery which took part in the fighting were his six Grad-Ps, and estimated that he only fired ten salvoes of six rockets each at the attackers.
+António França, who was also present in the FAPLA lines, contradicts this by claiming a single Cuban BM-21 fired the first opening salvo.

 Within the first hour of the battle, FAPLA had destroyed virtually all of ELNA's vehicles and inflicted serious casualties on the assault group.
 The surviving infantry withdrew in disarray to an abandoned chicken farm near Morro de Cal, where Roberto reinforced them with his reserves.
-Attempts to reconstitute the assault group at the farm were severely hampered by two salvoes of enemy rocket fire, possibly from the Cuban BM-21s behind the FAPLA lines, which struck the site and inflicted heavy casualties on the ELNA troops massing for a second attack.
+Attempts to reconstitute the assault group at the farm were severely hampered by two salvoes of enemy rocket fire which struck the site and inflicted heavy casualties on the ELNA troops massing for a second attack.
+Russian historian Serguei Kolomnin commented that this fire could have only come from the Cuban BM-21s behind the FAPLA lines, as the Grad-Ps lacked the range to reach that far.
+Cuban accounts confirm that the BM-21s were used to shell known ELNA positions near Morro de Cal after the failure of the initial assault.